Alvotech Announces Webcast of - GuruFocus.com

-REYKJAVIK, Iceland, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Alvotech ( ALVO), a global biotech company specialized in the development and manufacture of biosimilar medicines for patients worldwide, announced today that it will release financial results for full year 2022, after U.S. markets close on Wednesday, March 1, 2023.
+Alvotech (NASDAQ: ALVO), a global biotech company specialized in the development and manufacture of biosimilar medicines for patients worldwide, announced today that it will release financial results for full year 2022, after U.S. markets close on Wednesday, March 1, 2023.

 Following the release, Alvotech will conduct a business update conference call with the investment community on Thursday, March 2, 2023, at 8:00 am ET (13:00 pm GMT).
 Live audio of the conference call will be webcast and available to members of the news media, investors and the general public.